Current Full Members

 metallo@salk.edu

 Research Interests: Dr. Metallo’s work focuses on mapping interconnected metabolic networks to uncover disease-causing pathways.
-Using tracer molecules and advanced mass spectroscopy techniques, his lab identifies how molecules are broken down and re-built, where metabolites end up in the body, and what regulates these processes.
-Taking this approach, he has made key discoveries about the metabolic pathways that drive cancer progression and macular disease—pathways, which can then be influenced through dietary manipulations or targeted therapies.
+Using tracer molecules and advanced mass spectroscopy techniques, his lab identifies how molecules are broken down and rebuilt, where metabolites end up in the body, and what regulates these processes.
+Taking this approach, he has made key discoveries about the metabolic pathways that drive cancer progression and macular disease — pathways that can then be influenced through dietary manipulations or targeted therapies.

 Jeffrey Schwimmer, MD